Bringing the love and benefits of Therapy dogs to your school, university or workplace, Australia wide.

 The recognition of a program that maintains standards of professional practice.
 In relation to Therapy Dogs this is a program which is recognised by the Animal Therapy community as providing ethical and high quality training which adheres to best practice principles and is delivered by experienced and suitably qualified trainers.

-This is a type of service dog.
-A dog that is trained to alert a person that the onset of a medical condition is imminent.
+This is a type of Assistance Dog (or Service Dog), and also referred to as a Medical Alert Dog.
+These dogs are trained to alert a person that the onset of a medical condition is imminent.
 Common types include Seizure Alert Service Dogs and Diabetic Alert Service Dogs.

 AAE is a planned and structured intervention using Therapy Dogs (or other animals) with specific academic or educational goals.
 AAE is directed and/or delivered by service providers from the education sector such as teachers or school staff.

 AAI is a broad term which is commonly used to describe the utilisation of animals (including Therapy Dogs) in diverse manners beneficial to humans.
 Animal Assisted Therapy (AAT) and Animal Assisted Education (AAE) are examples of AAI.

 Note: The term, Animal Assisted Intervention (AAI) appears to be being phased out in research literature and replaced with Animal Assisted Services.